Live the High Life,

 The flag program is up and running!
 This allows Newport an opportunity to show their pride and patriotism by displaying the American Flag in front of our homes and property on 5 holidays per year (Memorial Day, Flag Day, Independence Day, Labor Day, and Veterans Day).

 The flag program is also a way for Newport to support local charities.
-This year Newport made donations of $2,048.59 to three separate charities: Tranquility Point, the Pathway House, and to the Humane Society.
+In 2024, Newport made donations of $2,048.59 to three separate charities: Tranquility Point, the Pathway House, and to the Humane Society.
+In 2025 we raised $3,400!
 Many thanks to all who contributed!
+2026 fundraising will begin in April / May.

 Flag Picture_Newport Entrance